 The ANDSF data could be long, may need to be fragmented.

-Flip(Ericson): Cannot work at opaque mode.
+Filip(Ericson): Cannot work at opaque mode.
 Why not STA connect to the AP and get policy?

 Joe Kwak (InterDigital): In a train, moving, do not have cell coverage.
 Need to know which WLAN in this area.
 It is up to the entity beyond this group.
 If we define properly, it should work for ANDSF.

-Flip(Erricon): It is corner case.
+Filip(Erricon): It is corner case.
 Not sure if work in the reality.
 How to prevent STA use Internet?
 Proxy server has relationship with AP.
 It is self need to be authenticated.
 It is stateful exchange.
 Need to be some kind of verification/authentication in the proxy.

-Flip(Ericson): Need to change the ANDSF specification to do that.
+Filip(Ericson): Need to change the ANDSF specification to do that.

 Santosh Pandey (Cisco Systems): Similar concerns.
 For discovery services, it needs to go handshake.
 Is it too much?